psychemedia/pentrich-uprising/notes/luddite tales.md

 a yard.

-demand for only one hundred thousand yards instead of five hund ed thousand There would still be 2,500 families employed in Lace-making, at 40l. a
+demand for only one hundred thousand yards instead of five hundred thousand There would still be 2,500 families employed in Lace-making, at 40l. a

 yards,